disarray2077/TinyRegex/README.md

 /// Searches an input string for a substring that matches a regular expression pattern.
 /// @param regex The regular expression pattern to match.
-/// @param text The string to search for a match. public static Result<Match, MatchError> Match(StringView regex, StringView text)
+/// @param text The string to search for a match. public static Result<Match, MatchError> Match(StringView regex, StringView text);

 /// Lazily enumerates over all matches of a regular expression pattern.
 /// @param regex The regular expression pattern to match.
-/// @param text The string to search for a match. public static MatchEnumerator AllMatches(StringView regex, StringView text);
+/// @param text The string to search for a match. public static MatchEnumerator Matches(StringView regex, StringView text);

 /// Replaces the first string that matches a regular expression pattern with a specified replacement string.
 /// @param regex The regular expression pattern to match.